neyocloud/swiggy-clone-b/README.md

-Overall, this approach avoided the extra step of configuring a self-hosted runner and kept the CI setup simple, while still letting us run builds and push code quality reports to SonarQube.
+Overall, this approach avoided the extra step of configuring a self-hosted runner and kept the CI setup simple, while still letting me run builds and push code quality reports to SonarQube.

 ## Security Scanning of Source Code with Trivy (FS Scan)

 Security is integrated early in the pipeline using Trivy.
 This is an open-source security scanner by Aqua Security.
-We first perform a file system scan (Trivy FS) on the source repository to catch any known vulnerabilities or misconfigurations in code and dependencies before building the application.
+I first perform a file system scan (Trivy FS) on the source repository to catch any known vulnerabilities or misconfigurations in code and dependencies before building the application.
 This is part of “shift-left” security in CI (DevSecOps)

 What is Trivy FS Scans: Trivy’s filesystem scan can detect vulnerabilities in open-source packages, config issues in infrastructure-as-code (like Terraform or Kubernetes manifests), and even secret exposures in the codebase

-By including this scan, we ensure that things like outdated libraries or insecure configurations are flagged early, preventing them from reaching production
+By including this scan, I ensure that things like outdated libraries or insecure configurations are flagged early, preventing them from reaching production

-Running Trivy in the Workflow: We integrated Trivy via a GitHub Action. after code checkout, we added:
+Running Trivy in the Workflow: I integrated Trivy via a GitHub Action. after code checkout, I added: